QuantumGlitch/mongoose-admin-panel-example/README.md

-# mongoose-admin-panel-example
+# Package: mongoose-admin-panel-example
 This example project shows the basic usage of mongoose-admin-panel.
 Just load your mongoose models and it's done.